Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">5/12/2024</td>
+<td align="center">5/14/2024</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/G31UXN87W/afar">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/G14U4750V/combine-the-spirits-takuya-and-koujis-ultimate-evolution">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Rudeus receives a letter from Paul.
-The letter explains that Norn and Aisha, Rudeus's younger<br>sisters, have been sent to join Rudeus.
-Meanwhile Nanahoshi continues her research into summoning magic<br>for a way to return to her original world.</p>
+<p align="center">Kouichi, Izumi, Junpei and Tomoki try to free Ofanimon while Takuya and Kouji fight Cherubimon.<br>When Cherubimon claims almost all of the Spirits for himself, Ofanimon will have to put<br>everything on the line to give the children a fighting chance.
+Will the Spirits<br>be able to bring forth a miracle?</p>
 </td>
 </tr>
 </table>